 The amount of salt in a recipe isn't just there to draw the line between savory and sweet, it's part of the chemistry of the recipe.
 If the recipe calls for a certain amount of salt, adding too much salt by way of the butter can mess up more than the taste of your end product.

-Another reason to choose unsalted butter in baking is that salt is a preservative, which means salted butter can stay on grocery store shelves for a longer time.
-That longer shelf life means you may not be buying the freshest butter.
+Another reason to choose unsalted butter in baking is that salt is a preservative, which means butter with added salt can stay on grocery store shelves for a longer time.
+That longer shelf life means you may not be buying the freshest butter for your butter cookies.

 Recipes as a general rule will say which of the two types of butter you should use; if it doesn't, your best bet is to default to unsalted butter.
 If the only kind of butter you have on hand is the salted variety, you should follow these two baking tips.